bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 Because it is the front door to many critical systems, authentication is a key piece of risk management strategy.
 Strong federation can protect against many potential user impersonation and man-in-the-middle attacks.
 If those threats are common to your organization, you should consider implementation of FAL2 or FAL3.

-### Selecting an FAL
+### 3. Selecting an FAL

 FAL1 is absolutely fine for a vast majority of use cases.
-FAL2 provides extra security.
+Most off-the-shelf products operate at FAL1 today.
+It is the most common implementation of SAML and OAuth on the internet.

+FAL2 provides extra security and is required if personally identifiable information will be sent in an identity assertion because personally identifiable information must always be encrypted.

 FAL3 is an extrememly secure forward-thinking standard that is not yet in production in off-the-shelf products.
+It protects against a number of different attacks that FAL2 does not protect against, but those attacks are highly unlikely unless the target system is extremely high-value.

+Selecting an FAL should be part of a larger risk management strategy.
+If the system being protected is not high value, FAL3 may not be necessary.
+If the system does not transmit personally identifiable information, FAL2 may not be necessary.
+Consider the types of information and risk of compromise when selecting an FAL.

-### Guidance for Relying Parties
+### 4. Guidance for Relying Parties

 Relying parties need to validate a variety of elements during a federated transaction.
-The guidance below will indicate how to do that.
+Because relying parties depend on endpoints that are open to the internet, it is essential that they verify the origin and validity of the information that they recieve.

-#### Purpose
+#### 4.1 Purpose

 Relying parties can be a valuable target for attackers to impersonate valid users or gain valuable information about them.
+If relying parties do not check the validity of the information they receive, attackers can gain valuable access.
 The security of the entire ecosystem is dependent upon the security of relying parties.

-#### General Guidance
+#### 4.2 General Guidance

 Relying parties need to validate IdP signatures, assertion expirations, and audience parameters.
 Additionally, RPs need to test that these validation checks are working at all times because there will be no outward indication that something is wrong with the system until an attack occurs.

-##### Validating IdP Signatures
+##### 4.2.1 Validating IdP Signatures

 An identity assertion is signed by an IdP so that it cannot be forged by an attacker.
 The IdP is the only entity with access to its private key, so a valid signature indicates that the assertion is from the IdP itself and not an attacker.
 If an RP does not check the validity of the IdP signature, attackers will be able to forge identity assertions, and gain access to protected systems without authorization.

 It is critically important to check whether your RP will accept unsigned assertions or assertions signed with an invalid key.
 Properly authorized transactions will still work even if an RP isn't checking assertion signatures, so there is no outward indication of a problem in the system.
 There will be no error messages or login failures to indicate that something is wrong.

-##### Checking Assertion Expirations
+##### 4.2.2 Checking Assertion Expirations

 Federated identity assertions are intended to be short-lived.
 An identity assertion which expires quickly makes it difficult for attackers to misuse the assertion.
 It also ensures that any identity or authorization information included in the assertion is not out-of-date.
 Authorized transactions can occur at an RP that is not checking assertion expirations, but that RP will be significantly less secure.
 Always test your system with an expired assertion to make sure that it is not accepted as valid by the RP.

-##### Checking Audience Parameters
+##### 4.2.3 Checking Audience Parameters

 When an IdP creates an assertion, it includes an audience parameter indicating which RP requested the assertion.
 This parameter is intended to reduce fraud by making it obvious when an attacker is replaying an assertion at a different RP.